-Enough with the theory, now it’s time for you to try keyword extraction for yourself!
+Enough with the theory, now it’s time to try out keyword extraction for yourself!
 Practice makes perfect, that’s a fact, and it’s especially true when it comes to machine learning.

-Here you’ll find some useful tutorials to build your first keyword extraction model.
-First, we’ll share a few instructions for doing keyword extraction with open-source libraries like Python and R. Finally, for those who don’t have programming skills or just want to get started right away, you can learn how to build a keyword extractor with MonkeyLearn.
+Here you’ll find some easy and helpful tutorials to build your first keyword extraction model.
+First, we’ll share a few instructions for doing keyword extraction with open-source libraries like Python and R. Finally, for those who don’t have programming skills or just want to get started right away, you can learn how to use MonkeyLearn’s sentiment and keyword template.

-Open source libraries are great due to their flexibility and capabilities, but sometimes it’s hard to get started.
-The following is a list of tutorials that will help you implement a keyword extraction system from scratch using open source frameworks.
+Open source libraries are great thanks to their flexibility and capabilities, but sometimes it’s hard to get started.
+The following is a list of tutorials that will help you implement a keyword extraction system from scratch using open-source frameworks.

 If you are looking for a step-by-step guide on how to use RAKE, you should check out this tutorial.
 This guide explains how to extract keywords and keyphrases from scratch using the RAKE implementation in Python.

-Another excellent guide is this tutorial that explains how to use Scikit-learn to extract keywords with TF-IDF.
-Moreover, make sure to check out the scikit-learn documentation, which also provides resources that will help you get started with this library.
+Check out this tutorial that explains how to use Scikit-learn to extract keywords with TF-IDF.
+Make sure to check out the scikit-learn documentation, which also provides resources that will help you get started with this library.

 This guide will show you the step-by-step process on how to do keyword extraction using spaCy.
 This tutorial goes over how n-gram and skip-gram generators could help you generate potential keywords or phrases from text.
-If interested in learning more about spaCy, you should also check out spaCy 101, which explains the most important concepts in spaCy in simple terms.
+If you're interested in learning more about spaCy, check out spaCy 101, which explains the most important concepts in spaCy in simple terms.